rkiel/webpack-tutorial/README.md

 }
 ```

-Replace the hard coded filename `bundle` with a placeholder for the bundle name used in entry.
+Replace the hard coded filename `bundle.js` with a placeholder for the bundle name used in entry.

 ```javascript
 output: {